PratikWayase/system-design-Handbook/README.md

 ### microserivce

-Decomposed into small, independent services.
+- Decomposed into small, independent services.

-Small, cross-functional teams for each microservice.
+- Small,cross-functional teams for each microservice.

-Independent scaling of individual services.
+- Independent scaling of individual services.

-Independent deployment of services.
+- Independent deployment of services.

-Faster development and deployment cycles.
+- Faster development and deployment cycles.

-Easier to adopt new technologies for specific services.
+- Easier to adopt new technologies for specific services.

-Easier maintenance of smaller, focused codebases.
+- Easier maintenance of smaller, focused codebases.

 ### monlithic

-Single, tightly integrated codebase.
+- Single, tightly integrated codebase.

-Larger, centralized development team.
+- Larger, centralized development team.

-Scaling involves replicating the entire application.
+- Scaling involves replicating the entire application.

-The whole application is deployed as a single unit.
+- The whole application is deployed as a single unit.

-Resources are allocated based on the overall application’s needs.
+- Resources are allocated based on the overall application’s needs.

-Limited flexibility due to a common technology stack.
+- Limited flexibility due to a common technology stack.

-Maintenance can be complex for a large, monolithic codebase.
+- Maintenance can be complex for a large, monolithic codebase.

 #### How to move from monolithic to microservices?

 1) ##### Identify Components :-

-Analyze the monolithic application to identify its components.
+- Analyze the monolithic application to identify its components.

-Determine which parts can be transitioned into independent microservices.
+- Determine which parts can be transitioned into independent microservices.

 2) ##### Break Down Business Functions:-

-Decompose the monolith into specific business functions, such as user management, payment processing, or notifications.
+- Decompose the monolith into specific business functions, such as user management, payment processing, or notifications.

-Focus on separating areas with minimal dependencies first.
+- Focus on separating areas with minimal dependencies first.

 3) ##### Implement the Strangler Pattern

-Gradually replace parts of the monolithic application with microservices.
+- Gradually replace parts of the monolithic application with microservices.

-Route traffic to the new microservices while keeping the remaining monolith operational until full migration is complete.
+- Route traffic to the new microservices while keeping the remaining monolith operational until full migration is complete.

 4) ##### Establish Clear APIs and Contracts

-Define well-documented and standardized APIs for each microservice.
+- Define well-documented and standardized APIs for each microservice.

-Ensure these APIs facilitate seamless communication between services.
+- Ensure these APIs facilitate seamless communication between services.

 5) ##### Create CI/CD Pipelines